Email marketing is one of the best ways to monetize your blog.

 It’s best to remove people who are uninterested in reading your emails.

-ConvertKit has a nice feature to mark all the cold subscribers and then send them a breakup email.
+ConvertKit has a nice feature that marks all the cold subscribers and sends them a breakup email.

-If they want to stay on your list, they can click a button and get untagged as a cold subscriber.
+If they want to stay on your list, they can click a button and be untagged as cold subscribers.

 Delete cold subscribers in a timely fashion so that you can keep your email list healthy.

-This will ensure that you have people on your email list that love your brand and are reading your emails.
+This will ensure that you have people on your email list who love your brand and are reading your emails.

 Don’t focus on the quantity but the quality of your email list.